Estimated reading time: 8 minutes

 If you’re familiar with WordPress, then you know about themes and plugins.

 Have you ever needed to customize something on your site, but the theme didn’t allow you to change ANYTHING?
-Then, did you reach out to the theme’s developer to see if they can help, but never got a response?
-If you have the extra money in your budget and you don’t know much about web development give your hosts web design/development a try.
+Then, did you reach out to the theme’s developer to see if they can help but never get a response?
+If you have the extra money in your budget and don’t know much about web development, give your host’s web design/development a try.
 You will be amazed!

 So there you have it, the difference between self-hosted and “free” hosted plans, why they’re each useful, and some of the benefits of each.
-If you want more website optimization tips, check out these posts:
+If you want more info on web hosting services, take our Service & Tool Finder Quiz!
+If you want more website optimization tips, check out the below posts.

 - How Content Delivery Networks (CDN) can benefit your site